polyaxon/polyaxon/site/docs/automation/events/index.md

 ## Overview

-Events allow you to automate and extend certain aspects about Polyaxon's internal behavior and to integrate with external tools and systems.
+Events allow you to automate and extend certain aspects of Polyaxon's internal behavior and to integrate with external tools and systems.

 ## Use cases